 - 1. LEGO Harvard Business School Case 9-613-004, July, 2012 - 2.
 Read Product Complexity: Less Can Be More, by Len Sherman - 3.
 J. Collis and Michael G. Rukstad, "Can You Say What Your Strategy Is?," Harvard Business Review, April 2008 - 4.
-(Optional but insightful): Podcast interview with Lego CEO Jørgen Knudstorp another company with which you are familiar.
-Note that you may not know the company's specific financial targets (i.e., strategy objective).
+(Optional but insightful): Podcast interview with Lego CEO Jørgen Knudstorp specific financial targets (i.e., strategy objective).
 Therefore, craft your statement of the chosen company's strategy in terms of the two other critical elements of an effective strategy as described by Collis & Rukstad: scope and competitive advantage.